matplotlib/matplotlib/doc/devel/contributing.rst

  2. Fork the `project repository
     <https://github.com/matplotlib/matplotlib>`__: click on the 'Fork' button
     near the top of the page.
-This creates a copy of the code under your account scikit-learnon the GitHub server.
+This creates a copy of the code under your account on the GitHub server.

  3. Clone this copy to your local disk::